nabhant/Data-Analysis-Projects/README.md

 _Please note this data may not be accurate to data discovered today, as the provided data set is from 2020 to 2021._

  ## Data Cleaning
 Another SQL focusing on data cleaning by checking for null values and duplicates.
-As well as data formatting: such as formatting a "Dates" column to fit the MM-DD-YYYY format, and splitting adress columns to be seperated into a more readable format.
+As well as data formatting: such as formatting a "Dates" column to fit the MM-DD-YYYY format, and splitting adress columns to be separated into a more readable format.
 The dataset is Nashville housing data.

  ## Data Correlation
+ Python project in Jupyter Notebook.
+Using libraries like matplotlib, pandas, numpy, and seaborn to create scatterplots and heatmaps to find correlations in a dataset focusing on movies.
+The dataset comes from [Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies).